 Although these things are easy to see in the photo, in an actual setting the eye ends up being a poor judge of both relative intensity and color temperature.
 For this we need the tools discussed in this module.

 Light intensity (quantity) is measured in foot-candles in the United States, or in lux in most other countries.
 Even in the United States lux is replacing foot-candles.

 To provide some points of reference:

 Studio and Field Light Levels

 Although most modern TV cameras need at least 600 lux of light to produce good quality video, many can produce acceptable pictures under just a few foot-candles of light.

 When color was first introduced, 300 foot-candles (more than 3,000 lux) of light were required in TV studios.
 As more light sensitive cameras were introduced, this level kept dropping.

 Today, many on-location shoots are done with as little as 30 foot-candles (about 300 lux) of light.
 The latest generation of professional video cameras can produce good quality video under less than one foot-candle (less than 10 lux) of light.

 Part of the motivation for using less light on locations lies in limiting depth of field and creating a bokeh "film look" by using wide f-stops.
 We commonly see this today in dramatic productions.

-Although low light coupled with wide f-stops make maintaining sharp focus difficult, especially in HDTV, this maximizes selective focus eliminates.
+Although low light coupled with wide f-stops make maintaining sharp focus difficult, especially in HDTV, this maximizes selective focus and downplays distracting eliminates.

-Note in this scene that without selective focus the woman and the goat would almost disappear into background clutter.
+Note in this scene how the woman and goat "pop out" from background clutter.

 As we will see, being able to establish rather exact intensities for the various lights is important for professional video work.

 Uneven light around a scene will cause variations in video levels and dark or washed out skin tones.

 It's possible to walk around a set with an incident light meter (discussed below) and quickly find dark or "hot" areas where lighting needs to be adjusted.